parksb/handmade-blog/README.md

     $ npm run publish work
     ```

-6. Run `build` and `deploy` script if you're ready to host a live server.
+6. Run `deploy` script if you're ready to host a live server.
 This script builds local files to `dist` directory and creates `gh-pages` branch that contains only the files in `dist` directory.
 GitHub will host live server at `https://{YOUR_ID}.github.io/` based on `gh-pages` automatically.

     ```bash
-    $ npm run build
     $ npm run deploy
     ```

-## Document Publishing Process
+## Usage

+### Writing and publishing document

 1. Write a document in `_articles` or `_works` directory.